jujudiary/algebraicFunctions/README.md

 A description of the functions can be found at jujusdiaries.com which includes index.html embedded  in Section 1 of that blog.
 The file branch1BarycentricData.js contains the vertices, normals, indexes, and barycentric points for the three branches of the function.
 This data is in java format such as "var branchOneVertexes=[v1,v2,...,vn]; var branchOneNormals=[n1,n2,...,nn]" and so forth.
 This data is computed using the method described in the blog and then formatted in Mathematica as a java file that is then read by the script.
 I am new to WebGL, HTML, and Javascript so appreciate any suggestions for improvements.
+The Mathematica code to process the functions will be posted forthcoming.